Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 # **Wishlist**

 For Version 2.0
-- Switch to a smaller microcontroller like ATTINY-85
+- Improve to a smaller microcontroller like ATTINY-85
 - Use UBX protocol instead of NMEA protocol in GPS module
-- Make my system independent of the car battery
+- Make my system independent ofrom the car battery
 - Add car motion detection
 - Add authentification web page
-- Add option in web page to show history of tracking for specifi date
+- Add option in web page to show history of tracking for specific date

 # **Source Files**